pythonhealthdatascience/llm_simpy/notebooks/01_methods/02_process.md

 height: 500px
 name: experiment_fig
 ---
-General sequence of activities in model recreation experiment.
+General overview of activities in the DES model recreation experiment using generative AI.
 ```